antmicro/jetson-orin-baseboard/doc/source/getting_started.md

 Prepare a power cable assembly terminated with a Molex Nano Fit plug that fits the `J12` DC connector located on the Jetson Orin Baseboard.
 Please verify the polarity and voltage you use for powering the board.
 Apply power to the board.
-That should cause the `D53` power indicator LED to light up.
+That should cause the VCC (`D53`) power indicator LED to light up.

 :::{figure-md}
 ![](img/job_power_connection.png)

-Jetson Orin Baseboard DC power connection with polarity marking (red: vcc, blue: gnd).
-This 3D render does not show the cooling module that should be attached to the Jetson SoM
+Jetson Orin Baseboard DC power connection with polarity marking (red: vcc, black: gnd).
 :::

+Alternatively you can use a PoE injector or PoE-capable Ethernet switch and power-up the board via Ethernet connector (`J6`).
+This should cause the PoE indicator LED (``D15``) and VCC (`D53`) power indicator LED to light up.

 ### 5. Connect the debug console